Naked-Roadmap/naked-roadmap/app/work-log.md

 TODO: Associate projects to goals.
 TODO: Goals order
 TODO: Add in changelog per project
+TODO: Add discussion per project
+TODO: Add in an org configuration page outside of the app config.

+-- DONE: Sprint goals route
+-- DONE: Fix the edit button on modal

 ##
 TODO: Create initialization to run on first time setup to create a backlog sprint, undeletable.